 - How to avoid pregnancy-bias claims during recruiting and hiring

 - "Reasonable" accommodation for pregnant employees and new mothers in light of the new Supreme Court decision

 - Real-world scenarios on sick leave, light-duty assignments and lactating employees that you can apply to your own workplace right away

 - The 6 best practices on pregnancy-related issues that will keep you out of court

-Plus, get all your questions answered by an expert in the field, attorney Lara de Leon of top employment law firm Ogletree Deakins.
+Plus, get all your questions answered by an expert in the field, Lara de Leon – a shareholder with top employment law firm Ogletree Deakins.